One of Singapore’s most distinguished firms

-Founded in 1902, Allen & Gledhill is now one of Singapore’s largest firms, with over 300 lawyers.
+Founded in 1902, Allen & Gledhill started growing its arbitration practice in the late 1980s under the leadership of former partner Michael Hwang SC, and is now one of Singapore’s largest firms with over 300 lawyers.
 The 30-strong arbitration practice is co-led by partners Andrew Yeo and Edwin Tong.

 The firm has been recognised for its expertise in construction and property disputes.
 It has handled cases at the Singapore International Arbitration Centre (SIAC), as well as ICC and UNCITRAL cases, within and outside Singapore.